Aaryan-Nakhat/Sarcasm-Detection/README.md

 ## Improvements

-* Due to lack of computational resources, the base version of BERT uncased is used.
+* Due to lack of computational resources, the base version of BERT-uncased is used.
 Using the latest SOTA NLP models will help improve the performance further.
 * Increasing the batch_size and the no. of epochs and playing around with model hyperparameters can also help improve the metrics.